dfoderick/tape-recorder/README.md

 Tape Recorder is a Layer 2 application that fundamentally stores threads of execution as Bitcoin Script.
 It should leverage the Metanet protocol as much as possible since there is a lot of good tooling for Metanet but the primary motive is to preserve the continuity of the thread of execution.

 Some ideas ...
 Transaction Output 0 would be a Metanet OP_RETURN with metadata (attributes) describing the script thread (Who, When and Why the thread was executed, i.e. the thread context).
+Any extra information that can be stored to aid in attestation.
 Transaction Output 1 would be the primary thread of execution. i.e. the script. i.e. the tape.
 The thread of execution could continue in the same transaction in outputs 2, 3, etc but what advantage would that have?
 Maybe to show iterations in the case of looping?
 Attestation of counter variables?
 Logical grouping?